-The San Bernardino County Sheriff's Department is responsible for providing law enforcement services to the unincorporated areas of the county.
-The San Bernardino County Sheriff's Department also contracts with cities that are within the county's boundaries and do not have a police force to provide law enforcement services for a fee.
-The county identifies these cities as "contract cities."
+The Kern County Sheriff's Office is responsible for providing law enforcement services to the unincorporated areas of the county.
+The Kern County Sheriff's Office also contracts with the City of Wasco, which is within the county's boundaries and does not have its own police force, to provide law enforcement services for a fee.
+The county identifies Wasco as a "contract city."

 During the course of the audit, we found that the county had included costs for providing services to contract cities as part of its mandated cost claims.
-The parameters and guidelines state that any county, city, or city and county is eligible to submit a mandate reimbursable claim.
+The parameters and guidelines state that any county, city, or city and county is eligible to submit a mandate reimbursement claim.
 Therefore, all counties and cities-including contract cities-are eligible to submit mandate reimbursement claims.
 Because contract cities are eligible to submit reimbursement claims, and the county received fees for law enforcement services from its contract cities, we determined that the county should have claimed only those costs associated with the unincorporated areas of the county.
 We determined that the costs incurred by contract cities are unallowable because the county had already been compensated by contract fees.
-The county did not report offsetting reimbursements for the contract city incidents in its mandated cost claims.
+The county did not report offsetting reimbursements for the contract city cases in its mandated cost claims.
 Therefore, we found that the county overstated costs because it did not offset costs that were funded by other sources.